 FARM minister Jack Cunninghams answers to questions about the decision to site the British Cattle Movement Service headquarters at Workington, Cumbria, have done nothing to appease the concerns of opposition MPs.

 Shadow farm minister Michael Jack said cheaper options had been dropped in favour of the Workington site, which created 260 jobs only a few miles from Dr Cunninghams Copeland constituency.

-In the eventual cost analysis, the £1.3m set up costs for Workington were £0.5m – £0.7m higher than costs for the two alternatives, said Mr Jack.
+In the eventual cost analysis, the £1.3 million set-up costs for Workington were £0.5m – £0.7m higher than costs for the two alternatives, said Mr Jack.

 And he added that the initial costs for Workington had now risen to £3.5m, plus £6.5m for database development costs.

 “However, I was told that lower running costs of Workington made it more cost-effective.
 But if that is the basis for the decision, surely a system run by the private sector could have undercut the £20m running costs predicted for Workington,” Mr Jack said.